-For the first time in over two years, a total lunar eclipse is set to light up skies this May with the coming of the Super Flower Blood Moon 2021.
-[Featured image from @infphy_]
+Following the partial solar eclipse this past April, a total lunar eclipse is set to light up skies this May with the coming of the Super Flower Moon 2022.

 A total lunar eclipse can only occur during a full moon.
-In the wee morning hours of May 26, not only will there be a full moon, but a supermoon – a phenomenon that arises when the moon is 7% bigger than normal, and is entirely illuminated when it reaches the point in its orbit closest to Earth.
-On the night of the eclipse, the moon will also be 15% brighter than usual, and brighter than it will be for the whole year.
+In the wee morning hours of May 16, not only will there be a full moon, but a supermoon – a phenomenon that arises when the moon is 7% bigger than normal, and is entirely illuminated when it reaches the point in its orbit closest to Earth.

 The complete eclipse, which only occurs when the Earth’s shadow completely covers that the moon, will cause the moon to take on a deep reddish hue.

-Visible from most of the Northern Hemisphere, the Super Flower Blood Moon 2021 is so-called due to its springtime occurrence, when flowers are blooming in the Northern Hemisphere.
+Visible from most of the Northern Hemisphere, the Super Flower Moon 2022 is so-called due to its springtime occurrence, when flowers are blooming in the Northern Hemisphere.

-The Super Flower Blood Moon 2021 eclipse is set to occur in the early hours of Wednesday, May 26, peaking around 6:19 am CDT for about 15 minutes.
+The Super Flower Moon 2022 eclipse will commence at 11:28 CDT, Sunday May 16, peaking around 1:15 am CDT and will conclude around 1:53 am.
 It will be visible from most of North America, with the best view from the Pacific Rim.
-According to NPR, it will be visible from everywhere in Mountain and Pacific time zones, including Texas.
+According to Almanac, it will be visible from everywhere in Mountain and Pacific time zones, including Texas.

 The last total lunar eclipse was the Super Flower Blood Moon occurring May 26 of last year.
 The supernatural event corresponded with the most illuminate moon of the year illuminating 15% brighter than usual.